Christmas around the Corner

 Perhaps we have all been there at one point or another in our lives – when the job ended in November, or unexpected expenses made Christmas money difficult.
 Maybe you remember what it is like to tell your children that there won’t be much Christmas this year, or like one mom said to her children – “Santa’s sleigh doesn’t extend this far.”

-If you have found yourself at that difficult spot at one point or another in your life, then you will understand the heart of Mission Arlington.® We know that you do understand, because you have provided Christmas toys, trees and bikes in an unprecedented way.
-Day after day, you have given, so that our community’s children will have something under their tree.
+If you have found yourself at that difficult spot at one point or another in your life, then you already understand the heart of Mission Arlington.® We know that you do understand, because you continue to provide Christmas toys, trees and bikes in an unprecedented way.
+We are humbled and amazed by your tender generosity to our community’s children.
+Day after day, you give, so that our community’s children will have something under their tree.
 We wish you could see the tears of relief and joy that roll down the cheeks of moms and dads whose children will have Christmas because you gave.

 The Christmas Story

 Meeting the needs of our community’s families is important to us, but there is another reason that we do Christmas like we do.
 We want as many as possible to know the story of Christmas encapsulated in John 3:16: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”